MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/PreviewProductCarbonFootprint.md

 ### <a href=#packagingghgemissions name="packagingghgemissions">packagingghgemissions</a>

 Emissions from the packaging of the product.
-Must be calculated with unit kgCO2e per declared unit and non\x2dnegative.
+Must be calculated with unit kgCO2e per declared unit and non-negative.
 The field must be empty if packaging emissions included is false.
 First included in: Sustainability\\CloudforSustainabilityCarbonDataModel/PreviewProductCarbonFootprint (this entity)

 #### Properties